naveen23012005/Online-Bookstore/README.md

 ### Expected Outcome

-- By completing this project, you will:
+- By completing this project:

 - Gain hands-on experience with real-world SQL operations.